Canada Ski Holidays

 Best for families

-Tremblant is our favourite resort for families.
+Tremblant is our favourite resort for families looking to go skiing in Canada.
 In terms of size and snowfall, it's comparable to western resorts in the Rocky Mountains but benefits from far shorter flight times.
 Plus it’s got a pedestrianised village which is warm, welcoming and easy to get around.
 There are also loads of off-slope activities, which is great for younger kids or if your family has non-skiers.
 Kids will love activities like snow tubing!

 Best for après